RuiRuihigh/CSC3050-Computer-Aritecture/README.md

 # CSC3050-Computer-Aritecture
-These are some projects I finished when I took the course
+These are some projects I finished when I took the Computer Aritecture course.
 Brief Introductions of four projects:
 Assignment1: Implement a MIPS assembler, which can translate the assembly language file to an executable file.
 Assignment2: Implement a MIPS simulator, which can simualte the excution of a binary file.